-Cholesterol levels are a risk factor for coronary heart disease, still one of the biggest killers in the west.
-Studies show that levels are lower in vegans than in the standard population.
+Cholesterol levels are a risk factor for coronary heart diseases, which are the leading cause of death worldwide.
+However, there is much we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.

 In October 2015, the Journal of the American Heart Association published a systematic review and meta-analysis of randomized controlled trials on the effects of vegetarian diets on cholesterol levels.
-In the study the commonest diet was vegan.
+In the study the most common diet was vegan.
 The study concluded that:

-Another study, in European Journal of Clinical Nutrition February 2014, was a cross-sectional analysis of 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
-It showed that cholesterol levels in vegans were the lowest of the four groups.
-Although this difference could be explained by the fact that vegans were, on average, the least overweight, the study concluded that the biggest difference was due to diet:
+Another study, published in the European Journal of Clinical Nutrition in 2014 examined cholesterol levels in 424 meat-eaters, 425 fish-eaters, 423 vegetarians, and 422 vegans.
+It found that cholesterol levels in vegans were the lowest of the four groups.
+Although the difference could be explained by the fact that vegans were, on average, the least overweight group, the authors concluded that the biggest difference was due to diet.

 Similarly, a meta-analysis that examined 30 observational studies and 19 clinical trials, published in 2017 in Nutrition Reviews, found that plant-based diets were associated with decreased total cholesterol, low-density lipoprotein (LDL) cholesterol, and high-density lipoprotein (HDL) cholesterol.

 Given that only animal products contain cholesterol, and that most saturated fat is also found in animal products, it should come as no surprise that those who don’t eat animal products (vegans!) tend to have lower cholesterol levels.